SONACA: Avions Fairey

-In 1931, when Belgium bought 43 Fairey Firefly IIM, the contract stipulated that part of the equipment (33) had to be manufactured in Belgium.
-Faced with SABCA's refusal to produce these licensed aircraft, Fairey UK (Hayes) decided to create a subsidiary under the direction of Ernest-Oscar Tips, Société Belge des Avions Fairey, using SEGA's aerodrome, facilities, and qualified staff.
-During the first 8 years of activity, the company produced 250 aircraft.
+In 1931, when Belgium bought 43 Fairey Firefly IIM aircraft, the contract stipulated that part of the equipment (33) had to be manufactured in Belgium.
+Faced with SABCA's refusal to produce these licensed aircraft, Fairey UK (Hayes) decided to create a subsidiary under the direction of Ernest Oscar Tips, Société Belge des Avions Fairey, using SEGA's aerodrome, facilities, and qualified staff.
+During the first eight years of activity, the company produced 250 aircraft.

-Then, Avions Fairey produced the Fairey Fox, a light bomber derived from the Firefly.
+Then, Avions Fairey produced the Fairey Fox, a light bomber derived from Firefly IIM.
 The Tipsy range of light aircraft was developed and built at Fairey factories under the impetus of Ernest O.Tips.
-Another development of Fairey factories was the "Phantom", an improved version of the Firefly.
+Another development of Fairey factories was the Fairey Fantôme, an improved version of the Firefly IIM.
 This biplane was known for its elegant lines but was technologically outdated.
 It was not commercially successful.

 In order to urgently rearm military aeronautics at the dawn of the Second World War, in parallel with the order for the British-made Hawker Hurricane Mk1, an order for 80 aircraft to be manufactured in Belgium was placed.
 Only two planes could still be delivered before the conflict broke out.
 At dawn on May 10, 1940, the factory was seriously damaged by a German bombardment.
 SEGA was inactive until 1946, when the maintenance activity of the Belgian Air Force aircraft and some civil aviation administration aircraft resumed.

 From 1950 onwards, the factory began to produce the Meteor F.8 for the Belgian and Dutch air forces.
 From 1953 to 1958, it then produced the fuselages of the Hawker Hunters of the same air forces.
 In 1957, it manufactured the Tipsy Nipper, a cheap single-engine single-seater equipped with a 25 HP VW motor.
 From 1957 to 1963, SEGA carried out the maintenance of the Belgian Air Force's F-84F.

 When six European countries chose to acquire F-104G combat planes, "Avions Fairey" and SABCA joined forces to produce them.
-The Belgian F-104G were produced between January 1962 and June 1965.
-Between 1964 and 1971, "Avions Fairey" also carried out some maintenance work on the Luftwaffe's F-104G aircraft.
+The Belgian F-104G aircraft were produced between January 1962 and June 1965.
+Between 1964 and 1971, "Avions Fairey" also performed some maintenance work on the Luftwaffe's F-104G aircraft.

-From May 1960, on the basis of instructions from the British government to rationalise its aeronautical industry, Fairey UK had completely divested itself of the sector by selling its own aeronautical activities to Westland.
+From May 1960, based on instructions from the British government to rationalise its aeronautical industry, Fairey UK had completely divested itself of the sector by selling its aeronautical activities to Westland.
 In 1968, SEGA was incorporated into the capital of Fairey S.A.
 In 1972, the English company "Fairey Aviation" bought Britten-Norman, which was virtually bankrupt despite its interesting twin-engine BN-2 Islander utility plane.
 The idea was to boost sales and production at the Gosselies plant, which was sorely lacking in a work plan.
-Initially, the Islander was manufactured in Romania and completed in Gosselies, where they then produced entirely, including the Trislander development.
+Initially, the Islander was manufactured in Romania and completed in Gosselies, where they were then produced entirely, including the Trislander development.
 The Belgian army acquired 12 Islanders in 1976.